brianhouse/braid/docs/content.md

 ### <a name="pattern_3"></a>`Thread.pattern`, part 3

 Additionally, any given step in a pattern may also be a function.
 This function should return a note value.
-This might be used for some interesting pattern effects, as well as manipulating synth parameters at each step (see [below](#devices))

     >>> t = Thread(1)
     >>> t.chord = D, PRG